astrivant/polyad/docs/deployment/root-control-plane.md

 For root-provided workload metrics, add `?cluster=west` to the selected root metrics URL, for example `/v1/workloads/ReplicaGroup/consumers/replicas?cluster=west`.
-Choose a demand signal appropriate to the application; replica count itself is an observation, not a throughput target.
+Choose a demand signal appropriate to the application and track replica count as the resulting capacity setting.
 External KEDA scalers can also supply demand.
 Remote targets have no root-local Pods, so use external metrics with `metricType: AverageValue`, not root-cluster CPU or memory Pod metrics.
 Their scale status supplies a unique, nonempty root-local selector as required by